So you want to choose the best character color palette?

 How many colors should a character have?

-When it comes to choosing a color scheme for a character, it’s common to get a little too excessive in using different colors.
-According to Cleveland institute of art, a character should have three primary colors, but you can go beyond this number only if you know the reason behind picking more colors.
+When choosing a color scheme for a character, it’s common to get a little too excessive in using different colors in a cartoon storyboard.
+According to the Cleveland Institute of art, a character should have three primary colors, but you can go beyond this number only if you know why you pick more colors.

 Try this to see if you have used too many colors: